 A: The virtual meeting platform is fully supported across browsers (Microsoft Edge, Firefox, Chrome and Safari) and devices (desktops, laptops, tablets and cell phones) running the most updated version of applicable software and plugins.
+Note: Internet Explorer is not a supported browser.
 Participants should ensure that they have a strong WiFi connection wherever they intend to participate in the Annual Meeting.
 We encourage you to access the virtual meeting platform prior to the start time.
-Please allow ample time for online check-in, which will begin at 8:00 a.m.
-If you encounter any difficulties accessing the virtual meeting platform during the check-in time or during the Annual Meeting, please call the technical support number that will be posted on https://www.meetnow.global/M55NHCN.
+For further assistance should you need it, you may call local 1-888-724-2416 or international +1 781-575-2748.